UniversalDependencies/docs/_id/index.md

   * nmod:tmod for the head of time-related noun phrases that becomes dependent of a noun phrase.
 For example, in _pengeluaran tahun ini_ "this year spending", _tahun ini_ "this year" modifies _pengeluaran_ "spending", and the head of this phrase, _tahun_ "year" will be annotated as the dependent of _pengeluaran_ "spending" with the deprel nmod:tmod.
   * nsubj:pass for nominal subjects of passive verbs
   * obl:agent for agents of passive verbs
-  * obl:mod for adjunct of predicates
+  * obl:mod for have oblique arguments of predicates with no preposition
   * obl:tmod for head of time-related noun phrases that becomes dependent of a VERB/ADJ.
 For example, in _Kali ini saya setuju._ "This time I agree.", _kali ini_ "this time" describes the predicate _setuju_ "agree", and the head of this noun phrase, _kali_ "time" will be annotated as the dependent of _setuju_ "agree" with the deprel obl:tmod
 * The following relation types are not used in Indonesian PUD:
   * clf